Skip to main content

 Applicable in the beforeSend event.

-Your middleware can respond instead of going to the network which is used in the built-in cache middleware
+Your middleware can respond instead of going to the network, as used by the built-in client cache middleware.

 return {